+Such activities in particular could impact avi-fauna which use the site for foraging and as a breeding ground- to include soaring and non-soaring resident and migratory species.
 Generally, such construction activities would not result in any major alteration of the site's habitats and thus would not affect the foraging and feeding area of such species, given that such activities are limited to the relatively small individual footprint of these facilities and where the actual area of disturbance is relatively minimal.
 The Project site is considered of low ecological significance due to its natural setting; characterised by being heavily degraded and arid.

 On the other hand, there are additional potential impacts during the construction phase on breeding birds within the site.
 Construction activities could disturb existing habitats of birds breeding and within the Project site.
-Such potential impacts are created during the construction phase only and thus are of long-term duration.
+Such potential impacts are created during the construction phase only and thus are of short-term duration.
 However, such impacts are considered of negative nature and of a low magnitude given that the construction activities' actual area of disturbance is relatively minimal.
 In addition, given that breeding activities are likely within the Project site, the receiving environmental is determined to be of a medium sensitivity.
-Given all of the above, such an impact is considered to be minor significance.
+Given all of the above, such an impact is considered to be of minor significance.